alvinjo/SterlingRoundUp/README.md

 <br>

-> Not using the starling `GET /accounts` or `GET /spaces` endpoints since the fetch can return multiple accounts and a decision must be made on which account to perform the round up on.
+> Not using the sterling `GET /accounts` or `GET /spaces` endpoints since the fetch can return multiple accounts and a decision must be made on which account to perform the round up on.
 I do not believe this kind of decision should be automated since the consequences are large.
 Performing the roundup on all accounts/spaces returned by the aforementioned endpoints, is also not ideal since the operation would be incredibly impactful with large consequences.